 The Home Inspector Missed Problems-Now What?

-The home inspector plays a huge part in the decision buying process.
-Many home inspectors now days are complacent in their roles as home inspectors or as i like to refer to them as… “home buyer protectors“.
+The home inspector (as I like to refer to them as… “home buyer protectors“) plays a huge part in the decision buying process.
+Many home inspectors nowadays are complacent in their roles as home inspectors.
+I’m sure this isn’t news to those of you who have experienced this first hand.

 At the present time, there are no California requirements to actually work as a home inspector.
 Wow right?
 I know.
 According to the California business and Professions Code section 7195-7199, A home inspector is not required to obtain ANY state licensing or certification.

 So when you move into your new home and expect to paint it, carpet it and start decorating, and find (on your own) that windows don’t open, plugs don’t work, the roof leaks etc… you’re probably going to demand answers.

 First thing you attempt to do is call the Realtor and exclaim “the Home Inspector Missed Problems!”
 Much to a surprised and dismayed realtor, the agent is sure to respond something like, “call the inspector“.